 Throughout the programme you will be exposed to the fast paced environment buyers need in order to be business-minded alongside strong analytical and negotiation skills working with suppliers and various departments including marketing and sales.
 This ensures new collections and teams are commercially viable either in store, or via online retailing and e-commerce platforms.
 You will learn the technical and theoretical aspects of a buying campaign, analysing different retail formats and key micro and macro trends alongside the buying processes include stock mix, import-export techniques as well as pricing strategies and the ability to forecast the profitability of a fashion product.
+You will analyse the buying calendar and get the and the ability to forecast the profitability of a fashion product.
 You will analyse the buying calendar and get the opportunity to correctly plan the purchase of a seasonal collection using a balanced combination of products and brands responding to current trends and influences.